eunsongkoh/every-second-devotion/README.md

   <p>
     A Devotional Web App to generate a devotional any second of the day.
 Created as a gift for a family member :)
+    Created with: <b>Next.js, Express.js, and Node.js</b>
+    Hosted on: Vercel
   </p>
 <br />